lnishan/awesome-competitive-programming/README.md

 Timus Online Judge is the largest Russian archive of programming problems with automatic judging system.
 Problems are mostly collected from contests held at the Ural Federal University, Ural Championships, Ural ACM ICPC Subregional Contests, and Petrozavodsk Training Camps.
 - [SGU](http://acm.sgu.ru/)
 SGU is an old-school online judge maintained by Saratov State University.
 A high-rated competitive programmer - Huang I-Wen (dreamoon) thinks that it's the hardest online judge because its problems require unusual skills.
-POJ is an online judge maintained by Peking University.
-It holds a large amount of great problems.
 - [HDU](http://acm.hdu.edu.cn/)
 HDU is an online judge maintained by Hangzhou Dianzi University.
 It holds a pretty nice problemset.
 Users can also run virtual contests on this platform.
 - [UVa](https://uva.onlinejudge.org/)